 Instruct the participants to interview each other and tick off the boxes that apply to each person.
 The person who completes the card first wins.

-If done right, panel or presentation Q&A can be the most interactive part of the session.
-But it often suffers from the lack of spot-on questions.
+If done right, a Q&A session can easily become the most interactive part of any panel or presentation.
+But it often suffers from a lack of spot-on questions.

-Q&A tools like Slido can help bring questions to the light (and the stage).
-But the real magic happens when you facilitate the collection of questions and turn it into an exciting icebreaker.
+Q&A tools like Slido can help you bring audience questions to light (and to the stage).
+The real magic happens when you use the collection of questions to turn them into an exciting icebreaker.

-So before you open up the Q&A, get people to talk to their partners (or trios or any other configuration feasible with the room seating) and have them come up with one question each.
+Before you open up the Q&A, prompt people to talk to their partners (or trios or any other configuration feasible with the room seating) and have them come up with one question each.

 Credits for this activity belong to Miranda van Bruck, Creative Director at The Content Studio.

-At the recent full-day workshop, our facilitator Lukas Bakos prepared an ongoing quiz competition to keep us engaged from 9.00 a.m. to 5.00 p.m.
+At a recent full-day workshop, our facilitator Lukas Bakos prepared an ongoing quiz competition to keep us engaged from 9.00 a.m. to 5.00 p.m.

-At the end of the day, the winners received a prize in the range of 0 to 10,000 euros.
-The prize was a scratch card.
+At the end of the day, the winners received a prize in the range of 0 to 10,000 euros in the form of a scratch card.

 Before they left the room, he instructed the participants to meet three new people during the upcoming break and ask: What’s your story?
 How did you get to do what you’re doing?